node-girls/node-workshop/stretch.md

 ### More modularisation!
 Currently, `handler.js` is a combination of decisions and actions.
 The decisions are the  the if-else branches that look at the request url, and the actions are the bits inside the curly brackets.

 You could split out the decision part to its own file, `routes.js`.
 Then the actual actions (so, the functions you call) would remain in `handler.js`.  `routes.js`

 ### Use a database
-Instead of writing to a file on your hard drive, you could save your blogposts in a database, which would be much quicker in terms of performance if there was a lot of data.
+Instead of writing to a file on your hard drive, you could save your blog posts in a database, which would be much quicker in terms of performance if there was a lot of data.

 * [MongoDB](https://docs.mongodb.org/getting-started/node/)
 [Redis]